i-Captain/100-days-of-code/log.md

 https://mobile.twitter.com/search?q=100DaysOfCode%20flutter&src=typed_query

 #### Today's Progress:
 Started project txtty with desktop macOS enabled.
-Installed [supercharged](http://pub.dev/packages/) which only works iOS, Android and web (but who knows... until userstory 'parse_chat_messages', this could change).
+Installed [supercharged](http://pub.dev/packages/) which only works iOS, Android and web (but who knows... until user story 'parse_chat_messages', this could change).
 Added simple BottomNavigationBar with 3 empty views (dashboard, chats, settings).

 #### Thoughts:
 Thought i could use a shortcut with [settings_ui](https://pub.dev/packages/settings_ui) - but this package supports only iOS and Android.

-> The example of settings_ui uses [device_preview](https://pub.dev/packages/device_preview) - **that's a todo for the userstory 'flutter and responsive layout'**.
+> The example of settings_ui uses [device_preview](https://pub.dev/packages/device_preview) - **that's a todo for the user story 'flutter and responsive layout'**.

 In my ESCR project i use the [shared_preferences_settings](https://pub.dev/packages/shared_preferences_settings) package, which supports web.
 But i think there was a textColor issue with my dark theme.
 I'll check this later, when i am working on that project.